yonicd/helpdesk/README.md

 ### Static

-Below shows some additional functionality, where the returned objects are converted to htm tables.
+Below shows some additional functionality, where the returned objects are converted to html tables.
 Like before the links are active so you can test them out from the outputs.

 #### Default